Diversifying Toxicity Search in Large Language Models Through Speciation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are highly capable, but adversarial prompting continues to expose failure modes that produce harmful or toxic generations~\cite{corbo2025toxic, shelar2025evolving, srivastava2023no}\footnote{This paper contains disturbing language presented solely for safety evaluation.}.
-For that reason, rigorous red teaming is not optional, it is a core requirement for safety evaluation.
+Large Language Models (LLMs) are highly capable, but adversarial prompting continues to expose failure modes that produce harmful generations~\cite{corbo2025toxic, shelar2025evolving, srivastava2023no}.
+For that reason, rigorous red teaming is a core requirement for safety evaluation\footnote{This paper contains disturbing language presented solely for safety evaluation.}.
 Much of existing red teaming practice remains manual or guided by heuristics~\cite{cao2024defending}, which does not scale and tends to probe only a thin slice of the adversarial prompt space.
-Search-based methods, such as ToxSearch~\cite{shelar2025evolving}, EvoTox~\cite{corbo2025toxic}, EvoPrompt~\cite{guo2023connecting}, AutoDAN~\cite{liu2023autodan}, and Rainbow Teaming~\cite{samvelyan2024rainbow}, address this by systematizing adversarial prompt discovery.
-They do so by casting it as an optimization problem and implementing the search with evolutionary algorithms (EAs).
-By evolving a population of prompts, they iteratively discover inputs that elicit increasingly toxic content from a target model.
-This framing is naturally compatible with the black-box setting because it requires only model queries and an external toxicity oracle, such as the Perspective API~\cite{perspectiveAPI} or the OpenAI Moderation API~\cite{openaiModerationAPI}.
-Over generations, evolutionary variation and selection can surface non-obvious failure modes that may be difficult to uncover through manual red teaming alone.
+Search-based methods~\cite{shelar2025evolving,corbo2025toxic,guo2023connecting,liu2023autodan,samvelyan2024rainbow} address this by approaching it as an optimization problem and using evolutionary algorithms (EAs) to search.
+By evolving a population of prompts, they iteratively discover inputs that elicit increasingly harmful content from a target model.
+Over generations, variation and selection can surface non-obvious failure modes that may be difficult to uncover through manual red teaming alone~\cite{shelar2025evolving,corbo2025toxic,guo2023connecting,liu2023autodan}.
+Most work in this area relies on variation and possible ad-hoc diversity encouragement, but does not enforce that different prompt niches evolve in parallel.
+Quality-Diversity (QD) algorithms aim to produce an archive of solutions that are individually high-quality yet collectively diverse~\cite{pugh2016qualitydiversity}.
+In toxicity red teaming, \emph{quality} naturally maps to the toxicity achieved in a model’s response, while \emph{diversity} corresponds to distinct adversarial prompt themes.
+Recent automated red-teaming work~\cite{samvelyan2024rainbow,dang2025rainbowplus} makes this explicit, whose QD motivations align with empirical behavior in evolutionary prompt search.
+In natural evolution, diversity is preserved through speciation.
+Inspired by this, evolutionary computation developed several niching techniques to maintain multiple solution niches within a single run~\cite{10.5555/240028,goldberg1987genetic,mahfoud1992crowding,542703,harik1995finding,6793380}.
+By mimicking ecological niches or species, they allow the algorithm to explore several peaks in parallel.
+QD algorithms are sometimes called illumination algorithms because their aim is to illuminate the space of possibilities~\cite{mouret2015illuminating}.